See the Apple II version for a more

 complete 8-bit Peasant's Quest experience.

-I was working on finishing the Apple II PQ and saw people talking
+I was working on finishing the Apple II PQ and saw a CGA coding jam

-Also previously inspired by Strong Bad's "4 of 12: World Games"
+with Strong Bad's "4 of 12: World Games"

-episode which had a CGA Kerrek.
+episode which had a CGA Kerrek, but also the original

 Legal Note